icebob/moleculer-java-site/src/balancing.md

 ## About load balancing

-Moleculer has several built-in load balancing `Strategies`.
+Moleculer has several built-in load balancing strategies.
-If a `Service` has **multiple running instances**, `ServiceRegistry` uses these `Strategies` to select a node from all available nodes.
+If a `Service` has **multiple running instances**, `ServiceRegistry` uses these strategies to select a node from all available nodes.
-The default (pre-set) invocation mode is the Round-Robin `Strategy`.
+The default (pre-set) invocation mode is the `RoundRobinStrategy`.

 <div align="center">
     <img src="action-balancing.gif" alt="Action balancing diagram" />